BlackPythonDevs/blackpythondevs.com/_posts/2024-07-20-black-python-devs-partners-with-pyohio.md

 ---
-title: "Black Python Devs Partners with PyOhio to Foster Community Growth"
+author: Anotida Expected Msiiwa
 date: 2024-07-20
-author: "Anotida Expected Msiiwa"
+description: Discover how Black Python Devs is amplifying diversity in the Ohio Python community through a new partnership with PyOhio.
+Learn about the benefits and impact of this collaboration on fostering growth and inclusivity in the years to come.
+featured_image: /assets/images/black-python-devs-x-pyohio.png
-lang: "en"
+lang: en
-layout: "post"
+layout: post
-featured_image: "/assets/images/black-python-devs-x-pyohio.png"
+title: Black Python Devs Partners with PyOhio to Foster Community Growth
 ---

 We are thrilled to announce a significant new partnership between Black Python Devs and [PyOhio](https://www.pyohio.org/2024/)!
 This collaboration marks a major milestone in our mission to amplify the involvement of Black developers within the Python community, with a particular focus on the Ohio region.
 Our financial support for PyOhio is designed to stimulate community engagement and foster growth in the years to come.